Bill, not amended in the Public Bill Committee, considered.

 I am grateful for the contributions of all Members, both on Second Reading and in Committee, and thank them for their support for the Bill.
 In the public evidence sessions, we heard from various business groups that expressed their support.
 I thank them, including the Confederation of British Industry, the British Retail Consortium and the Association of Convenience Stores.
 I give particular thanks to the Local Government Association and the Chartered Institute of Public Finance and Accountancy for not only their comments in the evidence sessions but their work with my officials to ensure that we can implement the Bill in a manner that meets with their approval.

 Lastly, I give thanks to the shadow Minister, the hon.
 Member for Oldham West and Royton (Jim McMahon), who has been, as ever with these relatively short and uncontroversial Bills, thoughtful and constructive in his approach.
-I am of course grateful to the Clerks of the House and, indeed, to my team, who have managed to get this important piece of legislation through its various stages with efficiency and effectiveness.
+I am of course grateful to the Clerks of the House and, indeed, to my team, who have managed to get this important legislation through its various stages with efficiency and effectiveness.

 This is a small but important Bill that continues our support for business in this country, and I commend it to the House.

 The Bill came around very quickly from Second Reading to Committee and then to Third Reading, which just shows that, when Parliament decides to do something, it can do it.
 Perhaps that is because we are light on business and there is time to debate and discuss these issues.
 I know that this is a geek interest—I take pride in being a geek and in liking data, numbers and finance, and this is an important matter.
 We cannot achieve the Government’s ambitions if we do not have a solid financial foundation.
 Business rates, although boring for many people, are actually a very important part of that.
 I also wish to echo the thanks to the Clerks for supporting the passage of the Bill.
 As always, they acted with absolute professionalism and ensured its smooth passage.